adstads1/adstads1/README.md

 - :raising_hand_man: I'm here to work on projects that'll make a better tomorrow.

-- ⚡: I also enjoy the gym, hiking and reading.
+- ⚡: A few of the many things I enjoy doing is going to the gym 🏋️ going on hikes 🥾 and reading 📚.

 <br>